ParsaYadollahi/GithubIssuesExplorer/README.md

 ## Acknowledgments

+* Make sure you know about stashing before you '_git reset --hard origin_' and pop all the saved stashs just to lose all your work.
-* Glad I did this small project.
-Got to learn more than I thought I would about react and UI
+* Got to learn more about react and UI than I thought I would from a small project.